OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-21.md

 > And I will stretch over Jerusalem the measuring line of Samaria,
 > and the plumb line of the house of Ahab,
-> and I will wipe Jerusalem as one wipes a dish,
+> and I will cleanse Jerusalem as one cleanses a dish,
 > wiping it and turning it upside down.

 ## 2 Kings 21:14

-> And I will abandon the remnant of My inheritance
+> And I will forsake the remnant of My inheritance
-> and hand them over to their enemies,
+> and deliver them into the hands of their enemies,
 > and they will become as plunder and spoils to all their enemies,

 ## 2 Kings 21:15